jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-25-Choosing a Medium.markdown

 - Complexity: Hydroponic systems require careful monitoring and maintenance of nutrient solutions and equipment.
 - Initial Setup Cost: Higher initial setup costs compared to soil-based and soilless systems.

-Sources:

-"Hydroponics: An Overview of Growing Cannabis in Water" - Hydroponics Online

 ### Conclusion

 Each cannabis growing technique—soil-based, soilless, and water-based—has its unique benefits and challenges.
 Soil-based cultivation offers natural benefits and ease of use, soilless methods provide better control and aeration, and hydroponics allows for rapid growth and precision.
-Selecting the right method depends on your goals, resources, and experience level.
+Fortunatley there is a lot of overlap between soilless mediums like coco coir and full water mediums like RDWC.
+We use a 49-Gallon RDWC system, and in the past we've ran soilless systems with very similar methodolgies, and seen success.
+If you're interested in or already running a soilless or DWC system, stay tuned for more from J. Delvin Botanicals!